benisai/Openwrt-Monitoring/README.md

 # Openwrt-Monitoring
-Openwrt Monitoring via Grafana
+Openwrt Monitoring via Grafana.
 This project consists of a few other applications to help.
 Install on Router.
-You will need a dual core CPU, with 256mb of RAM
+You will need a dual core CPU, with 256mb of RAM.
+If you care about SQM/CAKE/ETC, you cannot have these installed as it will not play nice with iptmon/iptables.

 IPTMON.ipk -- Use this guide to install iptmon on the router (https://github.com/oofnikj/iptmon#installation-on-openwrt)